devhawala/dodo/readme.md

     - Filing
 	(Courier program 10, versions 4,5,6)
-	a large subset of the protocol procedures is implemented, allowing to access file drawers, folders and files on Dodo XNS File services from XDE and Star/Viewpoint/GVWin.
-Although substantial functionality is missing (like access control and access rights), Dodo file services are already usable in a mostly single-user environment.
+	a large subset of the protocol procedures is implemented, allowing to access file drawers, folders and files on Dodo XNS File services from XDE, Star/Viewpoint/GVWin and Interlisp-D. Although substantial functionality is missing (like access control and access rights), Dodo file services are already usable in a mostly single-user environment.
     - Mailing
 	(MailTransport: Courier program 17, version 4 and 5)